 - Alignment of interests of the shareholders, fund investors and personnel

 The terms of the CEO’s service are agreed upon in the CEO service agreement.
 The same remuneration principles (e.g. regarding fringe benefits) are generally applied to the CEO as to other employees.
 Nonetheless, taking into account the special nature and requirement level of the CEO’s duties as well as the position of responsibility related to the role, the CEO can be offered certain benefits that deviate from the personnel’s benefits.
 These can include for example a pension benefit.
 The terms of the CEO agreement are described in more detail in the Remuneration Report published annually, and on the Company’s website.
-The Remuneration Report will be published for the first time for calendar year 2020.
+The Remuneration Report was published for the first time for calendar year 2020.

 This CapMan Remuneration Policy has been drawn up in accordance with the Finnish Limited Liability Companies Act (624/2006, with amendments), Securities Markets Act (746/2012, with amendments), Decree of the Ministry of Finance 608/2019 and the Finnish Corporate Governance Code (hereinafter referred to as Governance Code) entered into force on 1 January 2020.
 This Remuneration Policy is applied to the remuneration of CapMan’s Board of Directors, Chief Executive Officer (hereinafter referred to as CEO) and potential deputy CEO.
 The remuneration principles of the CEO are applied also